percona/psmdb-docs/source/authentication.rst

 |PSMDB| supports Kerberos authentication starting from release 4.2.6-6.

-This authentication method involves the use of a Key Distribution Center (KDC) - a symmetric encryption component which operates with tickets.
+This authentication mechanism involves the use of a Key Distribution Center (KDC) - a symmetric encryption component which operates with tickets.
 A ticket is a small amount of encrypted data which is used for authentication.
 It is issued for a user session and has a limited lifetime.

 The following diagram shows the authentication workflow: